-Western tussock moth caterpillars can defoliate a tree in record time and they are wrecking havoc in Mountain View.
+Western tussock moth caterpillars can defoliate a tree in record time and they are wreaking havoc in many regions.

 There are over 2,500 species of tussock moth (Lymantriinae) worldwide.
 The family name Lymantriinae comes to us from the Latin word for ‘defiler’.
-Cousin to the gypsy moth of East Coast nightmares. the western tussock moth is making itself felt here, in the Bay Area.
+Cousin to the gypsy moth of East Coast nightmares. the western tussock moth is making itself felt here, in San Jose, California.

 Western tussock moth caterpillars feed on leaves and young fruit.
 What makes these pests so much of a threat is how much and how fast they eat.
 Western tussock moth larva, or caterpillars, will feed heavily on apple, apricot, cherry, citrus, pistachio, plum, and prune trees, as well as many ornamentals, such as oak, ceanothus, and willow.